BSD Router Project - Customised for HUBS

 There is still a place for some packet filtering on routers, however.
 This is not to filter traffic passing through the router, but to filter traffic destined for it.
 Administrative traffic, such as SNMP and SSH sessions to the router, for example, might reasonably be disallowed from the wild Internet.

-As we have chosen to use the pf(4)
+As we have chosen to use the pf(4) packet filter,

-the configuration file is /etc/pf.conf
+the configuration file is /etc/pf.conf.
+Let us

 start with an example: